uwcse440/web-cse440-sp17/_assignments/assignment4/index.md

 Course staff need your finalized poster as soon as possible, to organize printing and preparing for the poster session.

-Finalize your video prototype and website so we can finalize grading.
+Finalize your website so we can finalize grading.

 ### Submission